 “This is an incredibly exciting time in New Jersey and the city of Plainfield,” Corporation Counsel David Minchello said.

 Plainfield, in Union County, is a majority-minority city whereby Hispanics and African Americans are the majority.
 NJ Senate cannabis sponsor Nick Scutari represents Plainfield.

 Plainfield voted for legalization in the state referendum by 76 percent Mapp noted.

 Minchello noted Plainfield is an impact zone, which means that 70 percent of the state collected by the cannabis industry would be redistributed amongst the 23 municipalities deemed to be “impact zones.”
-He said there will be grants and programs, and license applicants will receive preferential treatment.
+He said there would be grants and programs.
+License applicants will receive preferential treatment.
 Minchello added he could not answer how much it would cost to enter the industry when the facilitator posed the question.